-To save his home, Sarn must unravel a dark conspiracy that’s destroying it before his son pays the ultimate price.
-But he’s never done anything like that before, and the mastermind behind everything is coming for him.
-How will Sarn solve the deadly mystery before he loses everyone he loves?
+To save his family, Sarn must unravel a mystery before it claims any more lives, but he’s never done anything like that before.
+How will Sarn solve this deadly mystery and defeat its architect before he loses everyone he loves?

-Get Curse Breaker: Enchanted now.
-It’s an epic fantasy mystery starring a loving father and his young son set in an immersive world of intrigue and adventure.
+Curse Breaker Enchanted features two fantasy adventures, starring a loving father and his young son set in an immersive world of intrigue, dangerous monsters, missing heroes, and magic.